PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Experiments

 \subsection{Experiment Settings}

-\vpara{Tasks} Utilizing the symbols described in Section \ref{section-frameworkdesign-overview}, we define two evaluation tasks with expert-annotated data from the power field.

-\vpara{Task 1: Most relevant top-5 retrieval} Given a project under detection $P_{\text{u}}$ and the set of 30 candidate reference projects from preliminary retrieval using vector distance-based retrieval from the database $S = \{P_i\}_{i=1}^{30}$.
-The task outputs a result set $R = \{P_j^*\}_{j=1}^5 \subseteq S$ consisting of the top-5 items most relevant reference projects.
+\vpara{Tasks.} We evaluate PD$^3$ on the two tasks defined in Section~\ref{section-preliminary-task}: \textit{Relevant Reference Set Selection} and \textit{Duplication Score Generation}.
+In our experiments, Task 1 uses preliminary retrieval to form a 30-project candidate pool and asks each method to select the top-5 relevant reference projects, while Task 2 uses the selected reference set to produce a comprehensive duplication score.

-For cost efficiency, we randomly select 331 scientific and technological projects as test items.
-Review experts annotate the optimal result $\hat{R} = \{\hat{P}_j^*\}_{j=1}^5$ for each test item.
-We employ a cross-repetitive detection setting: when a project is under detection, all other 832 projects serve as reference candidates.
-This approach, unlike comparing only with reference projects, better reflects real-world scenarios where projects from the same batch are detected together.
+For Task 1, we randomly select 331 projects as test items to control annotation cost.
+Human experts annotate the optimal top-5 reference set $\hat{R} = \{\hat{P}_j^*\}_{j=1}^5$ for each test item.
+We employ a cross-validation style detection setting: when one project is under detection, all other 832 projects serve as reference candidates.
+This setting is closer to the cross-checking required for the same batch of projects in the real world.